How to Plan for a Modular Building or Portable Classroom

 on a school site.

 4. Always consider the amount of space you need and try to accommodate everyone in one or as few modular structures as possible.
-This will keep your delivery, installation, knock down and return delivery expenses as well as operating expenses to a minimum.
+This will keep your delivery, installation, knockdown and return delivery expenses as well as operating expenses to a minimum.
 Also…plan your door locations intelligently.
 Access to and from the modular building or classroom can get costly when you consider adding a handicap ramp and sets of access stairs.
 Especially if your door locations are not optimized for your site.

 About the author